vgrankin/phalcon_jwt_restapi_demo/README.md

 It demonstrates how to implement REST API features and can be used as example REST API project or a starting point.

-application/index.php is an entry point of the application and it contains several api examples which demonstrate how to authenticate user using JWT (Json Web Token), how to check is uses is authenticated (using JWT token) when only-for-authenticated-users parts of the api are being accessed and it also demonstrates how to use services which use MongoDB to store data.
+application/index.php is an entry point of the application and it contains several api examples which demonstrate how to authenticate user using JWT (Json Web Token), how to check if user is authenticated (using JWT token) when only-for-authenticated-users parts of the api are being accessed and it also demonstrates how to use services which use MongoDB to store data.